 Quality Label for support role - international organisations and any organisation legally established in an EU Member State or a third country associated to the Programme.
-Eligible organisations Quality Label for host role - any organisation operating in those regions of third countries where humanitarian aid activities and operations take place and where there are no ongoing international or non-international armed conflicts.
+Quality Label for host role - any organisation operating in those regions of third countries where Eligible applicants humanitarian aid activities and operations take place and where there are no ongoing international or non-international armed conflicts.
 A Quality Label application should only refer to the entirety of an organisation with its departments and/or branches .
 Groups of young people are not eligible.
-Duration of validity The whole duration of the programming period 2021 - 2027, subject to compliance monitoring and periodical reassessments which may be carried out by the EACEA.
+Duration of Quality Label validity The Quality Label is valid for the whole duration of the programming period 2021 - 2027, subject to compliance monitoring and periodical reassessments which will be carried out by EACEA.
+After the end of the 2021-2027 programming period, the Quality Label remains valid until the end of the last activity in which the organisation is involved.
+The Quality Label for lead organisations remains valid until the end of the last grant agreement signed by the beneficiary organisation.
 When to apply?
 Applications can be submitted on a continuous basis.
-Organisations willing to take part in Humanitarian Aid Volunteering projects under the 2023 call must have submitted their application for Quality Label electronically by 22 September 2022 at 17:00 (Brussels time).
-Organisations willing to participate in the Humanitarian Aid Volunteering projects under the 2024 call must submit their applications for Quality Label electronically, via the Funding & Tenders Portal Electronic Submission System (see part E) by 21 September 2023 at 17:00 (Brussels time).
+Organisations willing to take part in Humanitarian Aid Volunteering projects under the 2024 call must have submitted their application for Quality Label electronically by 21 September 2023 at 17:00 (Brussels time).
+Organisations willing to participate in the Humanitarian Aid Volunteering projects under the 2025 call must submit their applications for Quality Label electronically, via the Funding & Tenders Portal Electronic Submission System (see part E) by 24 September 2024 at 17:00 (Brussels time).
 Where to apply?
-To the Education and Culture Executive Agency (see part E).
-Other Criteria A declaration of honour signed by the legal representative must be annexed to the application form.
+To the Education and Culture Executive Agency via the Funding & Tenders Portal Electronic Submission System (see part E).
+Exclusion Criteria A declaration of honour signed by the legal representative must be annexed to the application form.

-To be considered for receiving a Quality Label, proposals must meet the three award criteria below:
+To be considered for receiving a Quality Label, proposals must meet the award criteria below: